Quantitative AI Risk Assessments: Opportunities and Challenges: Quantitative Risk Dimensions

 \subsection{Adversarial Robustness}

 In addition to the risks of exposing private information mentioned above, attacks can also threaten to perturb the output of an AI system in ways advantageous to an attacker.
 Examples of this include the nearly invisible modification of input images to generate wildly erroneous classifications \cite{szegedy}.
-Model theft is also possible if the attacker can obtain output labels for chosen inputs.
+Model theft is also possible if the attacker can obtain output labels for chosen inputs~\cite{tramer-model-stealing-2016}.
 If a model is not robust, a malicious actor could manipulate the model inputs to change its outcomes.
+With LLMs these attacks can expand to prompt attacks such as \emph{prompt injection} or \emph{jailbreaking}~\cite{rawat2024attackatlaspractitionersperspective,cornacchia2024mojemixturejailbreakexperts} that try to cause an LLM to provide information its creators did not intend.
 Reducing the risks of adversarial attacks is a key consideration for models in the open, and often important for models accessible only within controlled intranets.
-Researchers have provided various metrics, attacks, and mitigation techniques in several toolkits~\cite{art360,privml,privacy-meter,counterfit}.
+Researchers have provided various metrics, attacks, and mitigation techniques in several toolkits~\cite{art360,privml,privacy-meter,counterfit,cornacchia2024mojemixturejailbreakexperts}.